vapor/docs/3.0/docs/http/server.md

 HTTP servers respond to incoming [`HTTPRequests`](https://api.vapor.codes/http/latest/HTTP/Structs/HTTPRequest.html) with [`HTTPResponses`](https://api.vapor.codes/http/latest/HTTP/Structs/HTTPResponse.html).
 The [`HTTPServer`](https://api.vapor.codes/http/latest/HTTP/Classes/HTTPServer.html) type is what powers Vapor's higher-level server.
 This short guide will show you how to set up your own HTTP server manually.

 !!! tip
 	If you are using Vapor, you probably don't need to use HTTP's APIs directly.
-Refer to [Vapor &rarr; Server](../vapor/server.md) for the more convenient APIs.
+Refer to [Vapor &rarr; Getting Started](../vapor/getting-started.md) for the more convenient APIs.

 ## Responder